Acova003/eventEmergencySystem/readme.md

     + Draw a box and create a label using text
     ![button](https://user-images.githubusercontent.com/17489057/50577491-25d30d00-0dde-11e9-8802-91245b03bac0.png)

-- 3. Add a function to your script editor (tools -> script editor)--
+- 3. Add the following function to your script editor (tools -> script editor)--
     ![](gs_data_screenshot.jpg)
 - 4. Right click or double finger click (mac) sync button.
 Click on the three dots on the top right side of the button.
 Then select assign script.
 Enter "writeDataToFirebase".--
 - 5. Click the button to sync information to your Firebase database.